Amirmehdig/Food/README.md

 ---

-💡 *This project was developed for learning purposes and as part of a university course.*
+💡 *This project was developed for learning purposes and as part of a university database lab course.*